milesstanfield/codeclimate-standard/config/contents/style/module_function.md

-This cops checks for use of `extend self` or `module_function` in a module.
+This cop checks for use of `extend self` or `module_function` in a module.

-Supported styles are: module_function, extend_self.
+Supported styles are: module_function, extend_self, forbidden.

 ### Example: EnforcedStyle: module_function (default)
     # bad